aws-samples/amazon-redshift-streaming-workshop/README.md

-Running the workshop at an AWS Event

 This workshop creates an AWS account.
-You will need the **Event Hash** provided upon entry, and your email address to track your unique session.
+You will need the **Event Hash** provided by the workshop facilitators.

-Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
+Connect to the portal by browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
 The following screen shows up.

 <img src="./assets/images_v2/image-20220824153523602.png" alt="image-20220824153523602" style="zoom:50%;" />

-Enter the provided hash in the text box.
-The button on the bottom right corner changes to **Accept Terms & Login**.
-Click on that button to continue.
+Enter the provided **Event hash** in the text box.
+And click **Accept Terms & Login**.

 Click on **Email One-Time Password (OTP)**.

 Enter **Email** (company email address) and click **Send passcode**.

 <img src="./assets/images_v2/image-20220824153641600.png" alt="image-20220824153641600" style="zoom:50%;" />